 Cooling Tips for Dogs & Cats

-Keeping pets cool isn’t complicated but it does take consistency and preparation.
-Preventing your dog or cat from heat exhaustion in the first place is the best way to prevent heat stroke.
+Keeping pets cool isn’t complicated, but it does take consistency and preparation.
+Preventing your dog or cat from heat exhaustion in the first place is the best way to prevent more dangerous conditions like heat stroke.

 Tips for cooling your pet